NoKV Architecture Overview

 Mutatebundles operations per region and drives Prewrite/Commit (primary first, secondaries after);PutandDeleteare convenience wrappers using the same 2PC path. - Timestamps: clients must supply

 startVersion/commitVersion.
-For distributed demos, use PD-lite (nokv pd) to obtain globally increasing values before callingTwoPhaseCommit. - Bootstrap helpers:
+For distributed demos, use Coordinator (nokv coordinator) to obtain globally increasing values before callingTwoPhaseCommit. - Bootstrap helpers:

-scripts/run_local_cluster.sh --config raft_config.example.jsonbuilds the binaries, seeds manifests vianokv-config manifest, launches PD-lite, and starts the stores declared in the config.
+scripts/dev/cluster.sh --config raft_config.example.jsonbuilds the binaries, seeds local peer catalogs vianokv-config catalog, launches the 3 meta-root peers + coordinator, and starts the stores declared in the config.

 Example (two regions)